btdavis3378/DAT-CAR/README.md

 17. 9v Battery

 ### Purpose
 This was a project done in my Networks course at Florida Gulf Coast University during Fall 2019.
-After the project was finished, the next semester, Spring 2020, the project assignment was to maintain/improve the project.
+After the project was finished, the next semester, Spring 2020, the project assignment was to maintain/improve it.

 ### Current Functionality
 DAT CAR is currently able to set up a webserver with Flask to allow a user to control the rover from a computer's web browser.
 Addtionally, DAT CAR is equipped with a Pi Camera, to allow the user to see where it is going.
 With Python, the rover can move forwards, backwards, left, and right.
 DAT CAR is able to collect environment data such as:  distance of an object in front of it, temperature, and humidity of the surrounding area.